Best Stained Glass Grinder For Quality And Value

 The stained glass grinder will soon become your best friend although strictly speaking it is not essential for making stained glass.

-Once you have one you’ll wonder how you did without!
-There are also many other creative things you can do with a grinder, for example drilling and bevelling.
+However, once you have a grinder you’ll wonder how you did without!
+Did you know there are many other creative things you can do with a stained glass grinder, for example drilling holes and bevelling?

 The main things to consider when thinking of buying a grinder are: